RittgerLabGroup/SPIRES_2025_0_1/README.md

 A working version of wget is required to run fetch routines from JPL.

 In the past I have had to install my own copy of wget, but it looks like the current Alpine system already has it configured.

-If we find that wget is not available to you, we should contact rc-help@colorado.edu
+If we find that wget is not available to you, we should contact rc-help@colorado.edu for their recommendation on how to get it installed.

 ## Operational Notes